Vital-Fernandez/lime/docs/source/tutorials/1_BasicFit.rst

     w_max = w_min + dw * pixels
     wave = np.linspace(w_min, w_max, pixels, endpoint=False)

-Most of LiMe functions are performed by the Spectrum class: This object stores your spectrum and performs the line fitting functions.
+Most of :math:`\textsc{LiMe}` functions are performed by the Spectrum class: This object stores your spectrum and performs the line fitting functions.
 Its obligatory inputs are the spectrum wavelength and flux.
 However, in order to identify and labeling lines a redshift value is necessary.
 Finally, many line fitting functions will fail in non-normalized CGS units commonly used in spectra.
 Consequently, it is recommended to introduce a normalization value.
 In the case of GP121903: